EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 module.exports = Todo;
 ```

-I then updated routes from the file api.js in ‘routes’ directory to make use of the new model by deleting code in vim api.js and adding code below:
+- Update our routes from the file api.js in ‘routes’ directory to make use of the new model

+- In Routes directory, open api.js with vim api.js, delete the code inside with :%d command and paste there code below into it then save and exit

 ```
 const express = require ('express');